 In addition to those who go into the prison, St. Francis parishioners are very supportive of this ministry by providing financial support, baking cookies, signing up for prayer chains and preparing cards and posters.

 There is something for everyone to do who seeks to answer, Christ’s call to “visit the prisoner.”

 If you would like to know more about Kairos Prison Ministry as either a team member or in a support role, please contact Dolly Williams.

-team members so I was wondering how in the world I was going to listen and love “criminals.”
-On the first
+so I was wondering how in the world I was going to listen and love “criminals.”

 Please sign up to bake a dozen cookies or join prayer calendar.